 I was finding people that were getting placed, the reward of that success, how that makes you feel when you do something well, it remains very rewarding.

-BOBBY: Did that surprise you?
+CONSULTANT: Did that surprise you?
 I mean, you were an Art History grad!

 ALEXIS: It did because I never grew up having an interest in my father’s business.

-BOBBY: It’s very interesting to me that you went from New York City art to recruiting and packaging.
+CONSULTANT: It’s very interesting to me that you went from New York City art to recruiting and packaging.
 That’s like Banksy joining an accounting firm!

 How would you say that that time as a project manager prepared you to be a more effective recruiter?

-ALEXIS: I was exploring going to graduate school and thinking about either going to a bigger recruiting firm or trying something different, so I put an exit strategy together for myself.
+CONSULTANT: I was exploring going to graduate school and thinking about either going to a bigger recruiting firm or trying something different, so I put an exit strategy together for myself.
 But ultimately, I decided to embrace it instead of resisting it.
 As a result, I started focusing less on my project management and more on developing myself as a recruiter.

-BOBBY: How did all that eventually pivot to you and Michael taking over as owners?
+CONSULTANT: How did all that eventually pivot to you and Michael taking over as owners?
 How did all of that come to come about?